elgeeko1/roon-bridge-docker/README.md

 # Roon Bridge in Docker
 Roon Bridge in a docker container.
+Supports aarch64 and amd64 targets.

 ### Features
 - Downloads and installs latest Roon Bridge on first container start